kcarnold/cs344/content/units/04models/homework/index.md

 2. What were your classifier's most frequent mistakes?
 Describe both quantitatively (via the confusion matrix) and qualitatively (by studying the top losses).
 3. Recall that in Homework 1 you estimated the accuracy that your classifier would obtain on other people's images.
 Compare the accuracy you observe to the accuracy that you thought you'd get.
 4. Now let's write a **datasheet for the specific training data you collected**.
 Read the introduction to the [Dataset Documentation (Datasheets for Datasets) template](https://www.microsoft.com/en-us/research/uploads/prod/2022/07/aether-datadoc-082522.pdf).
 Then, skim through the questions that follow. **Choose two or three questions** that are most relevant to *how well the model that you trained worked on new data*.
 At the end of your notebook, include both the question texts and your answers.
+5. Go back to your Homework 1 classifier.
+Make one change to how the classifier is trained.
+Evaluate the change in accuracy you observe during training, and the change in accuracy you observe here.

+Possible things to adjust:

+- How big your validation set is
+- Which foundation model to use (e.g., `resnet34` vs `resnet16`)
+- What data augmentation (if any) to apply
+- How many epochs to train
+- What learning rate to use

 ## Details